alanyeung95/signal-processing-courses/notes.md

 ### windowed sinc function
 - supress faster after target frequencies
 - has round shape later and flat line at the end

+## narrow-band filter
+- make sure the lower band and upper band have same size of transition windows

+## two-stage wide-band filter
+- filter as two step if one time filter cannot create a good filter